 Today’s classic Yacht Rock song of the day is “Hot Rod Hearts” by Robbie Dupree.
 This one was released in June of 1980, prime Yacht Rock season, and got all the way to #15 on the Billboard Hot 100.
-It ranks a little lower on the Yachtski scale (see the Yacht or Nyacht? website for details), coming in at an 83.5 rating.
+It ranks a little lower on the Yachtski scale (from the old Yacht or Nyacht? website), coming in at an 83.5 rating.
 That makes it still Yachtski but not as much as anything featuring Christopher Cross or Michael McDonald.

 “Hot Rod Hearts” is all about young lovers in the backseat of a hot vehicle, doing what young people do, “two hearts pound[ing] out a backbeat” and all that.
 The lyrics are a little salacious but perfect for high school kids back then: